 Before knocking, ask yourself:

-- Would one more turn improve my hand?
+- Would one more turn reduce my deadwood enough to be worth the risk?

-If the answer is uncertain, waiting is often the better option.
+If the answers suggest caution, waiting is often the better option.

 Common Knocking Mistakes